Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** V, S
 **Duration:** 10 minutes

-A flickering flame appears in your hand.
-The flame remains there for the duration and harms neither you nor your equipment.
-The flame sheds bright light in a 10-foot radius and dim light for an additional 10 feet.
-The spell ends if you dismiss it as an :rsc-action: **Action** or if you cast it again.
+A flickering flame appears in your hand and remains there for the duration.
+While there, the flame emits no heat and ignites nothing, and it sheds Bright Light in a 20-foot radius and Dim Light for an additional 20 feet.
+The spell ends if you cast it again.

-You can also attack with the flame, although doing so ends the spell.
-When you cast this spell, or as an :rsc-action: **Action** on a later turn, you can hurl the flame at a creature within 30 feet of you.
+Until the spell ends, you can take a Magic action to hurl fire at a creature or an object within 60 feet of you.
 Make a ranged spell attack.
-On a hit, the target takes 1d8 fire damage.
+On a hit, the target takes 1d8 Fire damage.

-This spell's damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).
+***Cantrip Upgrade.*** The damage increases by 1d8 when you reach levels 5 (2d8), 11 (3d8), and 17 (4d8).

 ### Ray of Frost
 *Evocation cantrip*